 - Replace the earmold

 We offer a walk-in clinic where our staff is able to take care of smaller repairs such as replacing wax filters and tubing or changing battery doors.
-However, more complicated services may require an appointment, and repairs will require manufacturer assistance.
+However, more complicated services such as programming or replacing an earmold may require an appointment, and repairs will require manufacturer assistance.

 Fees vary depending on the type and style of hearing aid you choose.
 You are responsible for the cost of the following: